Surgical Procedures: Orchiectomy

 - Male-to-female gender reassignment surgery.

-There are different types of orchiectomy, including:
+There are different types of orchiectomy:

 - Subcapsular Orchiectomy: During a subcapsular orchiectomy, only the glandular tissue lining the testicles is removed, leaving the testicles in place.